Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Higher-than-normal bitumen consumption

-• Aggregate stock is disappearing faster than expected
+• Aggregate stock disappearing faster than expected

 • Inconsistent truckload weight

-• Repeated correction by operators
+• Repeated manual corrections by operators

 • Batch weights not matching production reports